-Crestwyn Behavioral Health is the trusted provider of benzo addiction treatment for adults and adolescents in Memphis, TN.
+Crestwyn Behavioral Health is the trusted provider of benzo addiction treatment for adults in Memphis, TN.
 Crestwyn provides the area’s top mental health experts, a multidisciplinary approach, and a blend of behavioral, experiential, and medication-based therapies.
 Crestwyn crafts unique treatment plans to start our patients on their road to recovery.

 Learn More About Benzo Addiction Treatment

 Learn more about benzo addiction treatment at Crestwyn Behavioral Health Hospital in Memphis, Tennessee

 When used for the treatment of certain mental health conditions including mood disorders like anxiety and depression, benzodiazepines (otherwise known as benzos) can help elevate mood and allow individuals to improve their functioning as part of a comprehensive treatment approach.
 But because of their inherent mood-altering effects, benzos have become an enticing substance of abuse for individuals who are seeking to self-medicate or achieve a recreational high.

 When a person begins abusing benzodiazepines, he or she will develop a tolerance to the drug, meaning that he or she will eventually require larger and more frequent doses to achieve the desired effects.
 When this occurs and a benzodiazepine use disorder takes hold, a person will soon experience many damages to his or her health and wellbeing that will only worsen over time without the proper supports.